Getting started

 Add dependency on patrol

-If you haven't already, add a dependency on the patrol
+If you haven't already, add a dependency on the patrol package in the

 Android SDK version 21 or higher.